vmware-archive/thrust/README.md

 [![Stability: 2 - unstable](http://img.shields.io/badge/stability-unstable-yellow.svg)](http://nodejs.org/api/documentation.html#documentation_stability_index)
 [![Pivotal Tracker](http://img.shields.io/badge/Pivotal-Tracker-blue.svg)](https://www.pivotaltracker.com/projects/987818) (contact av@pivotallabs.com if you need access)

-__Thrust__ is a small project that contains some useful rake tasks to run Cedar specs and deploy iOS applications to TestFlight.
+__Thrust__ is a small project that contains some useful rake tasks to run Cedar specs and build iOS app archives for deployment.

-    rake autotag:list                         # Show the commit that is currently deployed to each environment rake clean                                # Clean all targets
+    rake autotag:list                         # Show the commit that is currently deployed to each environment rake build_ipa:demo                       # Build an .ipa file for deployment to demo rake build_ipa:production                 # Build an .ipa file for deployment to production rake build_ipa:staging                    # Build an .ipa file for deployment to staging rake clean                                # Clean all targets
     rake focused_specs                        # Print out names of files containing focused specs rake nof                                  # Remove any focus from specs